 Although disease severity in teens and adults is often more mild, they can still experience complications due to persistent coughing, including:

-Although the vaccines for whooping cough — DTaP and Tdap — are effective, the protection they provide decreases over time.
+Although the vaccines for whooping cough — DTaP and Tdap — are effective, the protection they provide over time.
 Because of this, you can still get whooping cough even if you’ve been vaccinated.

 However, the disease can be less serious in people who have been vaccinated.
-Additionally, children who’ve been vaccinated and later come down with whooping cough are less likely to experience more severe symptoms, such as vomiting and pauses in breathing (apnea).
+Additionally, children who’ve been vaccinated and later come down with whooping cough are to experience more severe symptoms, such as vomiting and pauses in breathing (apnea).

 Vaccine and booster schedule